Mike Burkons

 Dear Beachwood Residents,

-For the past few months you have heard me suggest that the City should voluntarily forego levying inside mills on our property taxes.
-Just to clear up any confusion, this will NOT take any funds from our schools as the money comes from the 5.8% of your property taxes that goes to the City.
+For the past few months, you have heard me suggest that the City should voluntarily forego levying the charter millage they receive on our property taxes, which would result in the average homeowner saving around $500 a year.
+Just to clear up any confusion, this will NOT take any funds from our schools as I am just talking about 5.8% of your property taxes that goes to the City.
+Here are a few points to consider...

 Have a great weekend,